Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Untrusted-device Quantum Key Distribution

 We are ready to present our protocol for Efficient Information Reconciliation and prove its correctness.

-\begin{theorem} The Protocol in Fig.~\ref{fig:eir} is an efficient Information Reconciliation protocol~(\ref{def:eic}).
-In particular, if $\lambda>1/4$, it succeeds with certainty without consuming any randomness.
-If $\lambda\in (0,1/4]$, the number of shared random bits is $O(\log N + \log1/\epsilon)$. \end{theorem}
+One may note that in the final step of Protocol EIR, Bob could alternatively abort when there is no unique $\Delta_i$ such that $h(Y+\Delta_i)=h(X)$.
+For technical convenience, our definition of Efficient Information Reconciliation does not allow abort.
+But it can be easily modified to allow aborting, and resulting performance parameters will be similar. \YtalkingPoint{Added the above re. aborting in EIR.}

+\begin{proposition} The Protocol EIR in Fig.~\ref{fig:eir} is an Efficient Information Reconciliation protocol~(Definition~\ref{def:eic}).
+If $\lambda>1/4$ and a uniquely decodable code $C$ is used, no randomness is needed and the protocol succeeds with certainty. \end{proposition}

-\begin{proof} The length of Alice's message and the correctness of Bob's output follow from the properties of $C$.
+\begin{proof} The length of Alice's message, the correctness of Bob's output, and the computational complexities follow from the properties of the error-correcting code~(Theorems~\ref{thm:GuruswamiIndy} and \ref{thm:GR}).
 For the case of $\lambda\le 1/4$, the length of the shared randomness follows from the property of $\mathcal{H}$.
-Furthermore, the chance of aborting is no more than the existence of $i'\ne i$ such that $h(Y+D_i)=h(Y+D_{i'})$.
-This probability is no more than
+To analyze the failure probability, first observe that under the assumption that $|X+Y|\le (1/2-\lambda)N$, $X+Y=D_i$ for some $i$.
+Thus the chance of failure is precisely the existence of $i'\ne i$ such that $h(Y+D_i)=h(Y+D_{i'})$.
+This probability is no more than $L\epsilon' =\epsilon$, as desired. \end{proof}